Marijuana Dispensary

 Business and Professions Code 26051.5 (section a6) requires that anyone who seeks to license a dispensary must have a seller’s permit.
 This is required for all businesses that take part in the sale of any goods.
 A cannabis tax permit is only required in operations that participate in the distribution of cannabis.
 For dispensaries that solely retail cannabis, this permit is not required.

-Once the preparation for applying is done, an applicant must decide to get an A or C license.
-A licenses permit the sale of cannabis for adult use, while M licenses permit the sale for medical use.
+Once the preparation for applying is complete, the applicant must decide whether to obtain an A or C license.
+A licenses permit the sale of cannabis for adult use, whereas M licenses allow the sale for medical use.
 These have the same application requirements.
 Business and Professions Code 26051.5 lists all of the required documentation to licensing a cannabis dispensary.
 The requirements are:

 • Pass a background check and provide fingerprints for criminal history.